agc234/computer-vision/README.md

 # computer-vision
-Several Jupyter notebook files showcasing image manipulations using traditional and deep-learning methods.
+This repo contains several Jupyter notebook files showcasing image manipulations using traditional and deep-learning methods.

+The first three folders contain files that demonstrate Linear Algebra techniques used on images, such as:
+- Least Squares Estimation
+- Homographies
+- Stereo Reconstruction
+- Direct Linear Transform